 Students who overpay their accounts may apply to have the overpayment amount refunded to them.
 Refunds are granted to students only when a credit balance exists on the account.
 Refunds are not granted for anticipated payments, i.e., financial aid not yet disbursed.

 In general, students must actually request a refund check in order to receive their funds.
 The exception to this rule applies to students who receive Federal Financial Aid and/or Federal Loans.
 Per federal regulations, Emerson will automatically refund credit balances caused specifically by Federal financial aid payments after the add/drop period ends, or as the funds are disbursed, whichever is later.

 What about disbursed loans for living expenses?

 Student Financial Services is aware many students rely on loan money to pay for off-campus living expenses, such as food and rent.
-Students should understand, however, that loan money is not usually available at the very beginning of the semester.
-Loan funds may be available after the first day of classes; students may then apply for a refund check from these disbursements, keeping in mind that normal processing time is two weeks (see below).
+Students should understand, however, that refunds—including from loans—are not available at the very beginning of the semester.

 In general, you should not rely on refunds for living expenses until first week of October at the earliest for the fall semester, and second week of February for the spring semester.

 How will I be notified I'm eligible to request a refund?

 Emerson will not notify you when you are eligible for a refund.
 You can determine if you're eligible by reviewing your account on eCommon.

 When a refund check has been processed for you, you will receive an email to notify you the check is ready for pickup at the Student Service Center.